mmomtchev/everything-json/README.md

 | async then 1 element | n/a | 242 | 227 | n/a | 5 |
 | async then JS object | n/a | 25 | 25 | n/a | 5 |

+# Is a browser WASM version feasible?

+Although possible, it won't match the performance of the native Node.js version and it is not planned at the moment.

+The solution would be to have a pre-spawned Web Worker that is going to run an eventual WASM port of `simdjson`.
+It will store its JSON tape in a `SharedArrayBuffer` which will be read by the main thread.

 # Copyright

 Copyright 2023 Momtchil Momtchev <momtchil@momtchev.com>